 Instructions

-- Cut the chicken breasts in half long-ways so you have two, thinner chicken breast steaks.
+- Cut the chicken breasts in half length-ways so you have two, thinner chicken breast steaks.

 - Mix the cornflour and paprika on a large plate, then coat the chicken, being sure to press the mixture in so the meat is completely covered on both sides.